Zaid-Ajaj/DustyTables/README.md

     |> Sql.connect
     |> Sql.storedProcedure "my_stored_proc"
     |> Sql.parameters
-        [ "@foo", SqlValue.Int 1
+        [ "@foo", Sql.int 1
-          "@people", SqlValue.Table (customSqlTypeName, dataTable) ]
+          "@people", Sql.table (customSqlTypeName, dataTable) ]
     |> Sql.executeNonQueryAsync
 ```

 ## Running Tests locally

-You only need a connection string to a working database, no tables/stored procedures/anything is requires.
-Just set environment variable `DUSTY_TABLES_DB` To your connection string and run the tests
+You only need a working local SQL server.
+The tests will create databases when required and dispose of them at the end of the each test

 ## Builds